hoffmakl/academic-kickstart/content/blog/blog_mayupdate.md

 6:00PM The meeting ends, and I go back to my desk to record more handwritten notes.
 I log the hours I spent on each project that day into Toggl, which is the time-tracking application our team uses.
 This is so we know how much time we’re spending on each project, and is as much for our own sake as it is anyone else’s.
 I update my to-do list, which is a giant color-coded excel spreadsheet, and eat a few chocolate covered raisins as my reward for a productive day.

 6:15PM I leave work!
-I typically have some kind of activity, like happy hour (see my cubicle buddies below!), voleyball, or Spanish class that I’m heading off to.
+I typically have some kind of activity, like happy hour (see my cubicle buddies below!), volleyball, or Spanish class that I’m heading off to.
 Some days I attend coding workshops hosted by groups such as R-ladies.
 On nights when I’m feeling especially nerdy, I’ll go home and read a statistics paper or sift through the \#rstats tips on twitter.

 ![alt text](https://raw.githubusercontent.com/hoffmakl/khoffman_website/master/content/blog/coworkers.jpg" "Logo Title Text 1")